 Bug Report Quality - This indicates how well you format your bug reports.
 The expected rate is 5.
-In order to get 5 points, you need to have a clear title that matches requirements, full content (covering environment, steps to reproduce and results) and 2 mandatory attachments - a log file and screen recording.
+To get 5 points, you need to have a clear title that matches requirements, full content (covering environment, steps to reproduce and results) and 2 mandatory attachments - a log file and screen recording.

-We expect the Bug Report Quality to be minimum of 4.5 for our community members.
+We expect the Bug Report Quality to be a minimum of 4.5 for our community members.